ADAPT: An Autonomous Forklift for Construction Site Operation: Introduction

 This paper presents the autonomous off-road forklift \ADAPT (Autonomous Dynamic All-terrain Pallet Transporter), depicted in Figure~\ref{fig:vehicle_in_action}.
-The scenario under consideration involves a truck-mounted forklift arriving on a typical construction site with a cargo truck.
+The scenario under consideration involves a truck-mounted forklift arriving on a typical construction site.
 That site is not designed for autonomous operation; predefined structures, guiding systems, or designated high-precision cargo locations are not required.
-Using advanced task and motion planning, purely synthetically trained geometry-based pallet detection, collision avoidance, and a new factor-graph-based joint vehicle localization and pallet mapping approach, our system aims to provide a reliable and efficient alternative to manual operation in this environment.
-The vehicle localization and pallet mapping approach is a specialized variant of traditional Simultaneous Localization and Mapping (SLAM) methods specifically designed for manipulation tasks.
-Unlike most SLAM techniques, which rely on natural features (mid-level) or raw sensor data (low-level), this approach operates at a higher level by utilizing object poses—specifically, pallet locations.
-The overall approach and technology are designed to ensure mandatory adaptability to dynamic construction site conditions while maintaining robust and reliable operation.
+Using advanced task and motion planning, synthetically trained geometry-based pallet detection, collision avoidance, and a new factor-graph-based joint vehicle localization and pallet mapping approach, our system aims to provide a reliable alternative to manual operation in this environment.
+The vehicle localization and pallet mapping approach is a variant of Simultaneous Localization and Mapping (SLAM) tailored to manipulation tasks.
+Unlike most SLAM techniques, which rely on natural features (mid-level) or raw sensor data (low-level), this approach operates at a higher level by utilizing object poses-specifically, pallet locations.
+The overall approach is designed to ensure mandatory adaptability to dynamic construction site conditions while maintaining robust and reliable operation.
 This is achieved through a combination of novel AI-based approaches (e.g., pallet detection) and classical physics-driven methodologies for task management, motion planning, and control.
 Using primarily cost-effective sensors ensures affordability, while extensive real-world testing in various weather conditions validates the system’s performance.
 Through a comparative analysis with an experienced human operator, we demonstrate the potential of our autonomous forklift to give a realistic estimate of the performance and viability of autonomous machines in the coming years.
 Since 100\% operational reliability is not yet achievable for flexible use on construction sites, the forklift has been designed with a seamless human-machine interaction concept.
 Human workers, typically present on-site, can intervene when necessary for operational or safety reasons.
 After such interventions, autonomous operation resumes smoothly without disruption.